 Athletic personnel need to recognize the threat to young athletes and properly prepare for sudden cardiac arrest.
 Every school or organization that sponsors athletic activities should have an AED, trained coaches, and written Emergency Action Plan.

-The Heart-Safe recognition is awarded to schools upon the successful completion of a quality AED program.
-These schools receive framed certificates of recognition, monthly updates on regional news, new medical developments and sharing best program practices.
-Project ADAM will replace or reimburse the replacement of electrode pads for the AED after use in an emergency.
+The Heart Safe designation is awarded to schools upon the successful completion of a quality AED program.
+These schools receive certificates of recognition and are added to our community of Heart Safe Schools around Texas to receive ongoing support from Project ADAM Texas.
+In addition, Project ADAM will replace or reimburse the replacement of electrode pads for the AED after use in an emergency.

 Project ADAM Texas Heart-Safe Schools